cwbae10-purdue/CTI-EACL24/README.md

   ## threat report collector

   - Our dataset is as of 2022.
-06, we will be releasing our collector as a tool to collect threat reports (working on... will be uploaded soon)
+06, we will be releasing our collector as a tool (working on... will be uploaded soon)

   ## Author Information